i2y/mochi/README.rst

     $ pip3 install pyzmq # to use ZmqInbox and ZmqOutbox
     $ pip3 install kombu # to use KombuMailbox
     $ pip3 install boto # to use SQS as transport of KombuMailbox
+    $ pip3 install boto3 # to use SQSMailbox

 Th error of the following may occur when you run Mochi on PyPy.